hmrc/play-frontend-hmrc/README.md

 [hmrc-frontend](https://github.com/hmrc/hmrc-frontend) libraries.
 Additionally, the `hmrc-frontend` library has an updated HMRC Crest roundel incorporating the Tudor Crown.

-The Tudor Crown will be available in `v8.5.0` and higher of `play-frontend-hmrc`.
+The Tudor Crown is available, and shown by default, in `v8.5.0` and higher of `play-frontend-hmrc`.

-If you are testing locally, you should see the Tudor Crown displayed by default in your service.
-If you are running in Production, you will see the old St Edwards Crown until this is globally changed via config by PlatUI.
-Your Production service will need to be redeployed in Production for the config change to take effect.

 ## Getting help